hung-fq/dc12-ios-training-samples/README.md

 https://github.com/hung-fq/dc12-ios-training-samples.git

 #Rules:

-1. Create new branch from develop for working on task with below template: yourname-appname (Ex: hung-tcalculator)
+1. Create new child-branch from develop for working on task with below template: yourname-appname (Ex: hung-tcalculator)
 	(Will use ticket id when main project is started)